UK energy savings calculator

 Saving per cycle

-Estimated saving each time the battery is charged and discharged.
+Estimated saving each time the useful battery energy is charged and discharged.

 Break-even battery cost